 Solo Travel in Rome

-Rome is an amazing city but it can be overwhelming when you first arrive so you may want to get your bearings first on a walking or bus tour then plan what you want to go back and see afterwards.
+Rome is an amazing city, that's why I've given it 5 out of 5 stars for solo female travel.
 The people are friendly and there's so much to see so you may want to stay for at least 4 or 5 days to experience everything.

 The city may be known for being historical, but this Italian city has more to offer solos with different interests.
 Nature lovers can enjoy Villa Borghese, arty & museum solos can wander around various museums.
 And shopping solos can shop til they drop at Via dei Condotti and the streets around Piazza di Spagna.